appsuite/tcserver-spring-boot-samples/tcserver-spring-boot-sample/README.md

-#Example of using tc Server with Spring Boot
+# Example of using tc Server with Spring Boot wtih Gradle

-This is a very basic example of how to add tc Server to a Spring Boot application.
+This example code is intended to provide an example of gradle changes required for using embedded tc Server's tc Runtime with Spring Boot.

 # Important Changes for Gradle

-This sample defines the Pivotal Commercial Maven Repository as a repository in your build.gradle
+`build.gradle`
 ```
     maven {
         credentials {